sodium24/led-display/docs/pairing_wireless_joystick.md

-# Pairing a wireless joystick
+# Pairing a Wireless Joystick

 This software has been tested to be compatible with an XBox One wireless controller.
 Other video game controllers should also work, but they _might_ require some software modifications.
 Please share your experience getting these working.